jessc/many-file-editor/README.md

 Paste in the text of the near-filenames.

 Add a Regex to change the near-filenames to proper filenames.
 Click "Apply Regex".
+This will show the new filenames in the edit box to the right.

 Click 'Open Files'.
 The window will change to a big edit box with each file.